rkratky/ubuntu-hw-support/docs/boards/how-to/rpi-config-txt.rst

 This section simply enables the serial :term:`UART` on :term:`GPIO` 14 and 15.
 This is only included on the Ubuntu Server images because headless setups (where the serial console is useful for debugging) are relatively common with this image.
-See :doc:`/how-to/uart-console` for further information.
+See :ref:`connect-to-a-uart-console` for further information.

 The Ubuntu Desktop images do *not* enable the serial UART by default as we assume a keyboard and monitor will be present there.